Raúl Fernández (motorcyclist)

-Raúl Fernández González (born 23 October 2000) is a Spanish Grand Prix motorcycle racer competing in the MotoGP World Championship with Trackhouse MotoGP Team.
+Raúl Fernández González (born 23 October 2000) is a Spanish Grand Prix motorcycle racer competing in the MotoGP World Championship with SuperFile Trackhouse MotoGP Team.
 His younger brother, Adrián, is also a motorcycle racer.
 He is 2018 FIM CEV Moto3 Junior World Champion.
 Raul has the record number of rookie wins (8) in Moto2, after beating Marc Márquez's previous record for rookie wins in 2021 Moto2 World Championship.

 Career

 Junior career

-Fernández competed in the 2015 Red Bull MotoGP Rookies Cup, finishing 3rd in Brno, 2nd in Misano, and 2nd in Aragón in his rookie campaign, ending the season 7th in the overall standings, with 121 points.
-He competed again in 2016, this time finishing on the podium six times (twice 1st, three times 2nd, and once 3rd), winning two races in Assen (both from Pole Position), and finishing the season in 3rd overall.
+Fernández competed in the 2015 Red Bull MotoGP Rookies Cup, finishing third in Brno, second in Misano, and second in Aragón in his rookie campaign, ending the season seventh in the overall standings, with 121 points.
+He competed again in 2016, this time finishing on the podium six times (twice first, three times second, and once third), winning two races in Assen (both from pole position), and finishing the season in third overall.
 He was the 2018 FIM CEV Moto3 Junior World Champion.